-- a) Partnership meetings are comprised of representatives of Partnership member organisations. - b) The Partnership will meet a minimum of 2 times per year to receive performance reports, confirm a Chair, and contribute to forward planning. - c) The Partnership will make decisions by consensus.
+- a) Partnership meetings are comprised of representatives of Partnership member organisations. - b) The Partnership will meet a minimum of 2 times per year to receive performance reports, endorse the Management Committee representatives, and contribute to forward planning. - c) The Partnership will make decisions by consensus.
 A 70% majority will be used in the event of an impasse.
 It is the responsibility of the Partnership Chair to manage the decision-making process. - d) Partners are expected to attend Partnership meetings.
-If unable to attend a meeting, Partners may propose proxies, at the discretion of the Partnership Chair.
+If unable to attend a meeting, Partners may propose proxies, at the discretion of the Partnership Chair or Executive Officer.
 Nomination of a proxy from the absentee Partnership member's organisation or another organisation from the same sector is encouraged. - e) One observer per Partnership member may attend a Partnership meeting to assist the member.
 They are passive observers, not able to vote and may have to leave the room for some discussions.